-10.8 The median earning figure is reported as £32,909.
-Comparative data for this financial year is not yet available, however data from last year show, Sandwell at 1:5, Dudley at 1:7 and Walsall at 1:7.
+- 10.8 The ratio has increased from the previous year (5.23:1) to 5.7:1 due to the inclusion of full- time equivalent salaries of part time employees.
+To increase transparency and enhance representation of the whole workforce the ratio data now includes part time employees and their full time equivalent salary.
+Using the previous utilised data set the median earning figure pay ratio would have reduced to 4.86:1. - 10.9 The median earning figure is reported as £31,364.
+Comparative data for this financial year is not yet available, however data from last year show, Sandwell at 1:5, Dudley at 1:8 and Walsall at 1:7.